MoeedDar/qed/README.md

 ## Status

-Qed is currently in the early stages of development.
+**qed** is currently in the early stages of development.
 The language is not yet stable, and the API may change.

 ## Contributing